The Wilderness Systems Tarpon 100 Angler Fishing Kayak Review

-The stability and maneuverability make this kayak great for fishing in ponds and rivers, as well as other calmer water where you have to get around a lot of greenery and debris.
+The stability and maneuverability make this kayak great for fishing in lakes and rivers, as well as other calmer water where you have to get around a lot of greenery and debris.
 We have talked enough about the appearance and speed of the Tarpon, now we want to get to the nitty-gritty of what other features makes this kayak stand out from other fishing kayaks.

 The Tarpon features a very large cockpit opening that has a rim so that you can add a spray skirt and an area where you can attach a console for extra storage and places to put your paddle, electronic equipment, and camera attachments.

 There is room for most sizes of the cool box and with the speed of this kayak you will be darting about the waters picking up plenty of fish, so make sure your cooler is not too small!